Afghanistan: Hotak dynasty

-Rise of the Durrani Empire
+Durrani Empire

 After the death of Nader Shah in 1747, Ahmad Shah Durrani had returned to Kandahar with a contingent of 4,000 Pashtuns.
 The Abdalis had "unanimously accepted" Ahmad Shah as their new leader.
-With his ascension in 1747, Ahmad Shah had led multiple campaigns against the Mughal Empire, Maratha Empire, and then receding, Afsharid Empire.
+With his ascension in 1747, Ahmad Shah had led multiple campaigns against the Mughal empire, Maratha empire, and then-receding Afsharid empire.
 Ahmad Shah had captured Kabul and Peshawar from the Mughal appointed governor, Nasir Khan.
 Ahmad Shah had then conquered Herat in 1750, and had also captured Kashmir in 1752.
-Ahmad Shah had launched two campaigns into Khorasan, (1750–1751) and (1754–1755).
-His first campaign had seen the siege of Mashhad, however he was forced to retreat after 4 months.
-In November 1750, he moved to siege Nishapur, however he was unable to capture the city and was forced to retreat after heavy losses in early 1751.
-Ahmad Shah returned in 1754, he captured Tun, and on 23 July, he sieged Mashhad once again.
-Mashhad had fallen on 2 December, however Shahrokh was reappointed in 1755.
-He was forced to give up Torshiz, Bakharz, Jam, Khaf, and Turbat-e Haidari to the Afghans, as well as accepting Afghan sovereignty.
-Following this, Ahmad Shah had sieged Nishapur once again, and captured it.
+Ahmad Shah had launched two campaigns into Khorasan, 1750–1751 and 1754–1755.
+His first campaign had seen the siege of Mashhad, however, he was forced to retreat after four months.
+In November 1750, he moved to siege Nishapur, but he was unable to capture the city and was forced to retreat in early 1751.
+Ahmad Shah returned in 1754; he captured Tun, and on 23 July, he sieged Mashhad once again.
+Mashhad had fallen on 2 December, but Shahrokh was reappointed in 1755.
+He was forced to give up Torshiz, Bakharz, Jam, Khaf, and Turbat-e Haidari to the Afghans, as well as accept Afghan sovereignty.
+Following this, Ahmad Shah sieged Nishapur once again, and captured it.

-Objectives and Invasions of India

-Ahmad Shah invaded India 8 times during his reign.
-With the capture of Peshawar, Ahmad Shah had used this as a convenient striking point to lead his military campaigns into Punjab and India.

-Ahmad Shah had sought out multiple reasons for his invasions, Ahmad Shah saw Afghanistan in a dire state, and one that needed to expand and exploit a weak but rich neighboring country, which Ahmad Shah had capitalized on in multiple opportunities during his Invasions of India, he sought the reasons needed to fill his treasury in a war-plunder conquest based economy.
-Ahmad Shah had launched his first invasion in 1748, crossing the indus river, his armies sacked and absorbed Lahore into the Durrani Realm.
-Ahmad Shah had met Mughal armies at the Battle of Manupur (1748), where he was defeated and forced to retreat to back to Afghanistan.
-Ahmad Shah had returned the next year in 1749, where he had captured the area around Lahore and Punjab, presenting it as an Afghan victory for this campaign.
-From 1749 to 1767, Ahmad Shah would lead 6 more invasions, the most important being his sixth invasion, with the Third Battle of Panipat, which created a power vacuum in northern India, halting Maratha expansion.
+Ahmad Shah invaded India eight times during his reign, beginning in 1748.
+Crossing the Indus River, his armies sacked and absorbed Lahore into the Durrani Realm.
+He met Mughal armies at the Battle of Manupur (1748), where he was defeated and forced to retreat back to Afghanistan.
+He returned the next year in 1749 and captured the area around Lahore and Punjab, presenting it as an Afghan victory for this campaign.
+From 1749 to 1767, Ahmad Shah led six more invasions, the most important being the last; the Third Battle of Panipat created a power vacuum in northern India, halting Maratha expansion.